hall-monitor

 How hall-monitor compares

-Other tools cover slices of the pipeline. hall-monitor threads the full story — especially the gap between deploys and incidents.
+Other tools cover individual parts of the pipeline. hall-monitor threads the full story from PR open to production deploy.

 PR notifications